mewbak/antidebug-golang-binary/README.md

 # Antidebug Golang Binary (not spurious) on Windoze

 We are going to debug a Golang binary that invokes an antidebug function.
-There are cool features (that you should read in [Analyzing Golang Executables](https://www.pnfsoftware.com/blog/analyzing-golang-executables#title_basics)) about Go programming language but there is not main purpose...
+This project is also available at [acmpxyz.com/go_antidebug.html](https://acmpxyz.com/go_antidebug.html) There are cool features (that you should read in [Analyzing Golang Executables](https://www.pnfsoftware.com/blog/analyzing-golang-executables#title_basics)) about Go programming language but there is not main purpose...
 However, why is Golang used for malware development?
 I am not an expertise on it but my opinion is:

 - **Concurrency** (via [goroutines](https://gobyexample.com/goroutines)) can provide us an easy way to build state graph about our infected endpoint (if we act as *C2* operator).
 Therefore, we will be able to control more easily from a single binary.
 I do not